apache/mesos/docs/cni.md

 It is important to note that `labels` within the `NetworkInfo` is set by frameworks launching the container, and the isolator passses on this information to the CNI plugins.
-As per the spec, the CNI plugins can use this meta-data information to enforce domain specific policies while attaching containers to a CNI network.
+As per the spec, it is the prerogative of the CNI plugins to use this meta-data information to enforce domain specific policies while attaching containers to a CNI network.

 #### <a name="accessing-container-network-namespace"></a>Accessing container network namespace